hu19891110/gitlab-development-kit/README.md

 - `bundle exec rspec spec/controllers/commit_controller_spec.rb` for a rspec test
 - `bundle exec spinach features/project/issues/milestones.feature` for a spinach test

+### Switch between GitLab CE and GitLab EE

+In order to be able to run both GitLab CE and EE in one development kit, those two versions should differentiate somehow.
+Their data are stored in the `ce/` and `ee/` directories respectively.
+Each installation has its own repositories, gitlab-shell and `.ssh` directory.
+They talk to one single postgres instance, each having its own database.

+To run GitLab EE effectively you will need a license key.
+In order to obtain one, send an e-mail to `sales@gitlab.com` describing your purpose of developing on EE.

 ## Update gitlab and gitlab-shell repositories

 When working on a new feature, always check that your `gitlab` repository is up to date with the upstream master branch.

-In order to fetch the latest code, first make sure that `foreman` for postgres is runnning (needed for db migration) and then run:
+In order to fetch the latest code, first make sure that `foreman` for postgres is running (needed for db migration) and then run:

 ```
 make update